JosiahOne/usb-authentication/Specification.md

 ## Abstract ##

 Security sucks.
 Specifically, user name and password combos suck even more.
-The process is unnecessarily long can be guessed (granted in O(n^2) time) by machines.
+The process is unnecessarily long and can be guessed (granted in O(n^2) time) by machines.
 Most people aren't willing to come up with multiple, long, complex passwords, so they are generally useless when security is an issue.

 As an example, consider a business which requires its' employees to clock in and out using a computer.
 Now, before they can start work, they must open up the computer, type in their user name, type in their password, and then click log in.
 That's best-case-scenerio.
 What if they forget their password?
 Now your IT guy has to once more reset the password.